U.S. Plasmid DNA Manufacturing Market Trend 2026 | Report by 2034

 Application Analysis

 Based on application, the segmentation includes DNA vaccines, cell & gene therapy, immunotherapy, and others.
-The cell & gene therapy segment held the largest share in 2024.
+The cell & gene therapy segment held the largest share of 56.10% in 2025.
 Plasmid DNA is a foundational component for viral vectors and plasmid DNA manufacturing that are used to deliver genetic material in these advanced therapies.
 As the number of gene and cell therapies in clinical trials and on the market grows, so does the need for large quantities of high-quality plasmid DNA to support their manufacturing.
 The critical role of plasmid DNA in producing these life-changing treatments for a wide range of genetic and acquired diseases solidifies its dominant position in the market.

 The DNA vaccines segment is anticipated to register the highest growth rate during the forecast period.
 This growth is largely influenced by the recent successes and rapid development of nucleic acid-based vaccines, especially in response to global health crises.
 Plasmid DNA is a key material in creating DNA vaccines, which are known for their speed of development, ease of modification, and strong immune responses.
 As research and development in this area continues to expand, driven by a need for new vaccines for both existing and emerging infectious diseases, the demand for plasmid DNA will rise quickly.
 This is making the DNA vaccines segment the fastest growing application for plasmid DNA manufacturing.